2012 in Glory

-2012 is the first year in the history of the Glory, an international kickboxing event.
+The year 2012 was the first year in the history of Glory, an international kickboxing event.
 2012 starts with Glory 1: Stockholm, and ends with Dream 18 & Glory 4: Tokyo.
-The events were broadcasts through television agreements with regional channels around the world.
+The events were broadcast through television agreements with regional channels around the world.

 List of events

 Glory 1: Stockholm

 Glory 1: Stockholm was a kickboxing event held on May 26, 2012 at the Ericsson Globe in Stockholm, Sweden.

 Background

 This event featured the world title fight for the inaugural Glory Heavyweight championship between Semmy Schilt and Errol Zimmerman as headliner.
 The event also featured qualification bouts for the Glory 70kg Slam Tournament.

 Result

 Glory 2: Brussels

 Glory 2: Brussels was a kickboxing event held on October 6, 2012 at the Forest National in Brussels, Belgium.

 Background

 This event featured a super fight between Remy Bonjasky and Anderson Silva as headliner, Also this event featured non-tournament super fight series.

 Result

 Glory 3: Rome

 Glory 3: Rome was a kickboxing event held on November 3, 2012 at the PalaLottomatica in Rome, Italy.